 - The employee retains the right to remain at work insofar as the employee has been adequately informed about the risks related to the work and that the University has taken all necessary measures to prevent the spread of COVID-19 in the workplace.

 - If the University determines that it is not possible to make the necessary accommodations to safely return the employee to the workplace, the employee will be invited to take vacation days, banked overtime, floating days or an unpaid leave of absence subject to University policies.

-- This list of diseases putting at risk of complications to COVID-19 is based on interim recommendations published by INSPQ.
+- This list of diseases that put individuals at risk of complications from COVID-19 is based on interim recommendations published by INSPQ.
 To this end, see the following links:

 If employees have reasonable grounds to believe the workplace presents unsafe working conditions, they may initiate a refusal to work process in accordance with the Act Respecting Occupational Health and Safety.
 The law provides that an employee has a right to refuse to perform particular work if they have reasonable grounds to believe that the performance of that work would expose them to danger to their health, safety or physical well-being, or would expose another person to a similar danger.

 Employees are invited to contact their manager to discuss their specific situation and concerns before or as they initiate a refusal to work process in order to explore if additional safety measures could be implemented to make the working environment safer.

 The refusal to work process must be documented by the immediate supervisor.
 Without reasonable grounds, a work refusal may be considered an unjustified absence.
 Supervisors and managers facing such a situation must consult with Human Resources.